Fourth Week of January 2021

 ▶ LG Hausys, Kiturami, KyungDong Navien, Haatz, etc.

-□ Sales of Lunar New Year gift sets priced above KRW 200,000 have more than tripled … This raises the question of whether expressions of sincerity are becoming more explicitly monetized.
+□ Sales of Lunar New Year gift sets priced above KRW 200,000 have more than tripled … Are expressions of sincerity now being priced more explicitly in money?

-▶ The industry explains this as a consequence of the difficulty of in-person visits (especially since the elderly are more vulnerable to COVID-19).
+▶ The industry explains this as a consequence of the difficulty of making in-person visits (especially since older people are more vulnerable to COVID-19).

 □ Subsidies of KRW 22.5 million will be provided for hydrogen vehicles—the Nexo, Korea’s only hydrogen vehicle—while EVs priced below KRW 60 million will receive KRW 8-13 million in subsidies … but high-priced EVs such as Teslas will receive zero subsidy.

-▶ If one buys a hydrogen vehicle, the subsidy cuts the cost to the mid-KRW 30 million range, effectively half price.
+▶ If one buys a hydrogen vehicle, the subsidy cuts the price to the mid-KRW 30 million range, effectively making it half price.
 But there are only 45 hydrogen charging stations nationwide.
 The government says it will build 54 more next year, but in early 2020 it also said it would build 100 by year-end and failed to deliver even half because of the cost.

-▶ Choi Seok-won, head of research at SK Securities—the same firm whose analyst Han Dae-hoon published a report on 2020.3.13. (six days before the 2020.3.19. crash bottom) saying “the KOSPI could go to 1100”—points out that “when the attractiveness of the domestic equity market is rising, it is necessary to adjust weightings flexibly."
+▶ Choi Seok-won, head of research at SK Securities—the same firm whose analyst Han Dae-hoon published a report on 2020.3.13. saying “the KOSPI could go to 1100” (six days before the 2020.3.19. market bottom)—points out that “when the attractiveness of the domestic equity market is rising, it is necessary to adjust weightings flexibly."

-▶ Looking up analyst Han Dae-hoon, he is also the same person who wrote in a June 2017 report that “Paul Krugman, the Nobel laureate in economics, analyzed Bitcoin as having more of the characteristics of a commodity than a currency, but Bitcoin is recognized as a legal means of transaction."
-Gold and silver are also “legal means of payment," but they are commodities, not currency.
+▶ Looking up analyst Han Dae-hoon, I found that he also wrote in a June 2017 report that “Paul Krugman, the Nobel laureate in economics, analyzed Bitcoin as having more of the characteristics of a commodity than a currency, but Bitcoin is recognized as a legal means of payment."
+Gold and silver are also “legal means of payment," but they are commodities, not money.

 ▶ If they fail to do proper asset allocation and losses result, whose responsibility is that?
 See the 2021.1.20. news clipping.